-Overall it looked bleak for the game – with Kevin and David confirming they had nothing of the game.
-At best, David suggested he may still have the graphical assets to the game that he produced.
+Overall it looked bleak – with Kevin and David confirming they had nothing of the game.
+At best, David suggested he may still have a few disks knocking about.
 Sure enough in 2014, David found some disks and passed them onto GTW64 for evaluation.
 All graphic disks were sadly PC formatted, so work continues on preserving them (which should be of interest across all formats).

-However … there was one single C64 formatted disk which was labelled with 64 Cricket (Keep), which happened to be possibly the last remaining copy of the game!
-A frozen copy probably produced by Kevin to show David how the game was shaping up with his graphics in place.
+However, there was one single C64 formatted disk which was labelled with “64 Cricket (Keep)”, which happened to be possibly the last remaining copy of the game!
+A frozen copy produced by Kevin to show David how the game was shaping up with his graphics in place.
 David didn’t even know that he had this, so it has been a surprise turn up!

 Contributions: Chris, Peter Carver, Kevin Franklin, David Peacock, Iain Black, Pugsy and Jazzcat